Runaway Auckland bus horror: Multiple investigations under way into driverless double-decker crash

 Three people suffered minor injuries in the incident when the driverless sightseeing bus rolled down a hill.

-The police serious crash unit attended the scene initially but the investigation has been handed over to the Auckland City District road policing team, a police spokeswoman said this morning.
+The police serious crash unit attended the scene initially but the investigation has been handed over to the Auckland City district road policing team, a police spokeswoman said this morning.

 WorkSafe has started initial inquiries to establish what occurred, and what the next steps might be, a spokeswoman said.